dylanljones/lattpy/README.md

-# lattpy 0.3.0
+# lattpy

-NOTE: This project is still under development!
+NOTE: This project is still under development and may change significantly!

 `lattpy` is a python package for modeling bravais lattices and constructing (finite) lattice structures.